folk-js/allio/ARCHITECTURE.md

 ### Key Invariant

-**State fields are private.** All mutations go through these methods, guaranteeing:
+**Registry fields are private.** All mutations go through these methods, guaranteeing:

 - Indexes are always updated
 - Events are always emitted